agni-datta/csLaTeX/Macros/cscolorthm/README.md

 ## Customization

-Users can customize the appearance of theorem environments by adjusting the color schemes and box styling parameters within the package file.
+Users can customize the appearance of theorem environments by adjusting the colour schemes and box styling parameters within the package file.

 ## Dependencies

 - `etoolbox`: For conditional statements.
-- `xcolor`: For support of color.
+- `xcolor`: For support of colour.
 - `amsthm`: AMS theorem package.
 - `amsmath`: AMS math package.
 - `amssymb`: AMS symbols package.